Galileo Regio: Geology and characteristic

+Galileo Regio is surrounded on all sides by sulci except to its north.
+These sulci are younger and smoother than Galileo, and they formed due to tectonic activities that occurred after Galileo Regio had formed, effectively erasing its dark surface and replacing it with brighter, fresh materials upwelling from beneath Ganymede’s crust.
+The direction in which the troughs, grooves and faults of the sulci generally do not match the direction of those of Galileo regio, indicating that they are of different age.
+These sulci define the outline of the shape of the regio.

-It is a region of ancient dark material that has been broken apart by tectonism and is now surrounded by younger, brighter material (such as that of Uruk Sulcus) that has been upwelling from Ganymede's interior.
-It is thought to be some 4 billion years old and is heavily cratered and palimpsested, but also has a unique distribution of furrows and smooth terrain that has been the subject of conflicting speculation regarding cause or origin.
-The distribution of smooth terrain on Galileo Regio suggests that the ancient crust of Ganymede was relatively thin in the equatorial region and thickened poleward in this area.
+Galileo Regio also has a unique distribution of furrows and smooth terrain that has been the subject of conflicting speculation regarding cause or origin.
+The distribution of smooth terrain on Galileo Regio suggests that the ancient crust of Ganymede was relatively thin in the equatorial region and it gets thicker towards the poles.
 The age relationships, morphology, and geometry of the furrow systems do not favor an origin by impact or tidal stressing.
-A possible, but speculative, origin is crustal uplift caused by a plume-like convection cell in a fluid mantle underlying a thin crust.
-Stratigraphic and morphologic relationships among furrows and crater palimpsests suggest that palimpsest morphology is largely the result of impact into a rheologically weak crust rather than viscous relaxation.
+A possible—though still speculative—explanation is that the feature formed through crustal uplift driven by a plume-like convection cell in a fluid mantle beneath a thin outer crust.
+The stratigraphic and morphological relationships between the furrows and crater palimpsests indicate that the appearance of palimpsests is primarily due to impacts occurring in a mechanically weak crust, rather than to later modification by viscous relaxation.

-The regio is bounded on the southwest by Uruk Sulcus, which lies between it and Marius Regio.
-Within Galileo Regio itself lies the palimpsest Memphis Facula, a relic of an impact crater that has been flattened in a manner characteristic of some of the Solar System bodies with icy crusts.

 A study from 2020 by Hirata, Suetsugu and Ohtsuki suggests that Ganymede probably was hit by a massive asteroid 4 billion years ago; an impact so violent that may have shifted the moon's axis.
 The study came to this conclusion analysing images of the furrows system in the satellite's surface.
-Galileo Regio is one of the system's analyzed.